- Why Study Linguistics at Christ's?

 Course content and structure

 The Linguistics course (or ‘tripos’) is a three-year degree.
 Please visit the University website for full details of the Linguistics course content and structure, including the course film.
 You will also find information on the Department of Theoretical and Applied Linguistics page for prospective applicants.
 If you have further questions about course content, please email firstname.lastname@example.org.

 As well as lectures organised by the University’s Department of Theoretical and Applied Linguistics, you have a few 'supervisions' a week, either at the College, a different college, or one of the Department's rooms on the Sidgwick Site.
 These small-group tutorial sessions (1-to-1 or in pairs) give you personally-tailored tuition and support – one of the advantages of a Cambridge education.
-Christ’s Director of Studies in Linguistics are Dr Matthew Tyler and Dr Li Nguyen.
+Christ’s Directors of Studies in Linguistics are Dr Matthew Tyler and Dr Li Nguyen.
 They arrange the supervisions for you and can offer guidance whenever you need it.

 What do our students think?

 Leah, Romany, Elliott, Imogen and Arthur studied Linguistics here at Christ's College.
 They have written about their experiences in their student profiles:

 Visit How to Apply for full details and a timeline of the application process.
 We welcome applicants from all backgrounds and school types, all over the world.
 If you're applying from outside the UK, please read our international students section.

 As linguistics is interdisciplinary, we don’t need you to take specific subjects – we welcome applicants with an outstanding academic profile in the sciences or the arts.
 However, it is helpful to do some formal language study by learning languages or taking English Language A-level (or equivalent).

 We’re looking for applicants with a lively curiosity about the nature of language.